The 4 Key Elements of a High-Conversion Book Landing Page

 A book landing page is a webpage where readers can learn more about your book and have the option to purchase it.
 This can be a simple page that displays only your book cover, description, and button to purchase the book.
 Alternatively, it can contain all kinds of teasers and additional content to motivate readers to buy the book.

 While there are many ways to create a website for your book landing page, the easiest one would be to use a website-building tool like WordPress or Squarespace to quickly get the job done.
-You can alternatively hire professional web designers if you do not have the time or resources to build the website yourself.
+You can alternatively hire professional web designers using a recruitment platform if you do not have the time or resources to build the website yourself.

 Why Should You Create a Book Landing Page?